Reproductive Grief CareAn invitation to heal in a safe and compassionate environment.

-“ Shared sorrow is endurable sorrow.
-We were never meant to suffer alone; we are meant to comfort and encourage one another.”
+Shared sorrow is an endurable sorrow.
+We were never meant to suffer alone; we are meant to comfort and encourage one another.

-At Sierra Pregnancy + Health we recognize reproductive loss can have a significant effect on men, women, family members and loved ones.
+At Sierra Pregnancy + Health, we recognize reproductive loss can significantly affect men, women, family members, and loved ones.
 We want to change the culture of disenfranchised grief and offer a safe place for those grieving to find hope and healing.

-We offer faith-based and secular support through individual or group meetings and for those not in the greater Sacramento area, we provide remote support through confidential video conferencing.
+We offer faith-based and secular support through individual sessions, and for those not in the greater Sacramento area, we provide remote support through confidential video conferencing.

 If you or someone you know is hurting from a reproductive loss, please contact us for more information on how we can come alongside and offer care and support.